MyBord/mybord-client/docs/projectManagement.md

   * replace clickable typography components with button components of type tertiary
   * dropdown options for category add card modal should be received from the backend
   * Make about dev page responsive
+  * clicking on logo takes you to user dashboard page
   * reset store on logout?
     * https://www.apollographql.com/docs/react/networking/authentication/#cookie
   * remove dom event listeners and use react event listeners instead for popover. e.g.: